jgasi/Middleware-REST-API/README.md

 ### Authorization
   - Determines the access rights and permissions of authenticated users.
   - ASP.NET Core provides built-in support for validating JWT tokens through its authentication middleware.
-The functionality is provided by the **Microsoft.AspNetCore.Authentication.JwtBearer package**.
+The functionality is provided by the **Microsoft.AspNetCore.Authentication.JwtBearer** package.
   - If the token provided by the user is correct, the user is granted permission to the protected resources of the application.

 ### Exception handling